LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 ③ Online consultation before you arrive

 This was huge for Brandon.
 He had a ton of pre-op questions that he wanted answered before committing to the trip.
-Through Creatrip, he connected with a Brighteyes English coordinator and got real answers — not a FAQ page, an actual back-and-forth conversation.
+Through Creatrip, he connected with a Bright Eye Clinic English coordinator and got real answers.

 If you're considering LASIK in Korea, this is where to start: